tulikac/java-openai/README.md

 # OpenAI with Java
 The project demonstrate the integration with Azure OpenAI text-davinci-003 model, Azure Storage Queue using JAVA.
-The purpose of this repository is to provide a reference point with the Azure OpenAI "text-davinci-003" model POC as an example to build a java webjob or for an independent local run.
+The purpose of this repository is to provide a reference point with the Azure OpenAI "text-davinci-003" model serving as an example POC to build a java WebJob or for an independent local run test.

 ## Demo App Architecture